 When Snow Buntings first arrive in eastern and southern Ontario, say, typically the third to fourth week of October, they are often found foraging along rocky shorelines.
-As an example, this is true of the rocky shorelines in the Shirleys Bay area, where sometimes over one hundred buntings can be seen in there from late October/early November.
+As an example, this is true of the rocky shores in the Shirleys Bay area, where sometimes over one hundred buntings can be seen in there from late October/early November.
 The Snow Buntings we see in fall are typically quite bright and buffy throughout, an appearance attributed to the broad, buffy fringes to each feather overlapping one another.
-The striking black and white appearance of late-winter Snow Buntings is acquired not through molt but through the gradual wearing of these buffy fringes.
+The striking black and white presentation of late-winter Snow Buntings is acquired not through moult but the gradual wearing of these buffy fringes.
 Happy bunting watching!

 Photo: Split Rails – Snow Buntings, Robert Bateman.